-Over 60 participants and guests are hosted by EPC every year.
-This represents thousands of people over the course of our history.
+Over 60 participants and guests are hosted by EPC every year at the 5-Mile Eyak Lake Home.
+This represents engagement with thousands of people over the course of our history.

 2010 Bering River Coal Conservation Opportunity

 EPC explored possibilities in the Federal Government for including the Bering River coal conservation opportunity in the federal budget.
 Significant bullet point histories and policy papers regarding the Bering Coal field and its subsequent conservation opportunity were produced and distributed.
 EPC is seeking additional funding opportunities to either buy outright or augment a Federal purchase or land exchange of the resource.
 Federal agencies (Forest Service and Dept. of Interior), Chugach Alaska Corporation and significant new conservation & policy partnerships have moved the 12,000 acre Bering River coal conservation opportunity significantly forward.
 EPC has kept negotiations alive for 13 years.